Patient Privacy Issues with Unencrypted Email

 |HIPAA violation was due to willful neglect but not corrected||$50,000||$1,500,000|

-Note that OCR penalties for HIPAA non-compliance get increasingly stiffer as the violation progresses up the scale from being unaware of the violation to willful neglect without taking mitigating steps.
-It behooves every medical practice, therefore, to take all steps possible to minimize risk.
-These include everything from proper employee education on protection of PHI, to yearly risk analyses leading to taking steps towards risk mitigation, and, as always, thoroughly documenting these steps.
-A HIPAA-compliant opt-out or always-on encryption email solution is an instance of how many of the examples described earlier could easily have been addressed after a risk analysis.
+Note that OCR penalties for HIPAA non-compliance get increasingly stiffer as the violation progresses from being unaware of the violation to willful neglect without taking mitigating steps.
+Therefore, it behooves every medical practice to take all steps possible to minimize risk.
+These include everything from proper employee education on the protection of PHI to yearly risk analyses leading to taking steps towards risk mitigation and, as always, thoroughly documenting these steps.
+A HIPAA-compliant opt-out or always-on encryption email solution is how many of the examples described earlier could easily have been addressed after a risk analysis.

 We hope we’ve shown how subtle ePHI exposure in emails can be, no matter how innocuous the use.
 A medical provider can never be sure if a patient’s privacy has been compromised – that depends entirely on the patient.
 Even if a patient cannot quite prove that a breach occurred or that information in an email could harm him, a complaint can lead the OCR to start an investigation.
 If audited, the provider’s best precautions are to either show documented proof that the patient voluntarily accepted the email OR the provider used an opt-out email security solution in interactions with the patient.
 Or, ideally, both.